-\textbf{Impact of Dissimilarity.} Additionally, we observe two dissimilarity terms in (\ref{eq:convergence_generalized_shufflg_fm}), one \textit{vanishing} and the other \textit{non-vanishing}.
-If the dataset used in optimization $\gD^{(s)}\cup \gP^{(s)}$ is different from the original dataset $\gD$, we cannot expect \Cref{alg:generalized_shuffled_gradient_fm} to converge exactly to the actual solution $\rvx^*$.
-The \textit{Non-vanishing Dissimilarity} term in (\ref{eq:convergence_generalized_shufflg_fm}) captures this, since $C_n^{(s)} \neq 0$ in this case (see \Cref{ass:dissim_partial_lipschitzness}).
-On the other hand, if the dataset $\gD^{(s)}\cup \gP^{(s)}$ used across all the epochs are permutations of the original dataset $\gD$, as discussed in \Cref{subsec:dissim_measure}, $C_n^{(s)} = 0$, for all $s$.
-Therefore, the \textit{Non-vanishing Dissimilarity} term in (\ref{eq:convergence_generalized_shufflg_fm}) disappears.
-However, even with identical datasets, the different ordering of samples in $\gD^{(s)}\cup \gP^{(s)}$ compared to $\gD$ would result in different optimization trajectories.
-This effect is captured by $\{ C_i^{(s)} > 0\}$ in the \textit{Vanishing Dissimilarity} term in (\ref{eq:convergence_generalized_shufflg_fm}).
-The $\eta^2$ scaling ensures that this can be made vanishingly small.
+\textbf{Impact of Dissimilarity.} In the convergence bound (\ref{eq:convergence_generalized_shufflg_fm}), we identify two dissimilarity terms: one \textit{vanishing} and the other \textit{non-vanishing}.
+When the dataset used for optimization, $\gD^{(k)}\cup \gP^{(k)}$, differs from the original dataset $\gD$, Algorithm~\ref{alg:generalized_shuffled_gradient_fm} cannot be expected to converge exactly to the true solution $\rvx^{*}$.
+This discrepancy is captured by the \textit{Non-vanishing Dissimilarity} term, which remains nonzero when $C_n^{(k)} \neq 0$ (Assumption~\ref{ass:dissim_partial_lipschitzness}).
+Conversely, if the datasets $\gD^{(k)}\cup \gP^{(k)}$ used across all epochs are permutations of the original dataset $\gD$ (e.g., see the discussion following Assumption~\ref{ass:dissim_partial_lipschitzness} in Section~\ref{subsec:dissim_measure}), then $C_n^{(k)} = 0, \forall k$ and the \textit{Non-vanishing Dissimilarity} term disappears.
+Nevertheless, even with identical data, different sample orderings can still lead to varying optimization trajectories in \SG.
+This effect is reflected through $\{C_i^{(k)} > 0\}$ in the \textit{Vanishing Dissimilarity} term.
+However, the $\eta^2$ scaling in this term ensures it does not dominate the overall convergence bound.